We’re Here to Help

 Preparing for Winter After the Fire: What Property Owners Can Do

-- The goal this winter is to prevent ash and debris from entering the waterways.
-You can help by taking simple steps by placing straw wattles, hay bales, and mulch around burned areas to reduce the chances of ashes and other material from washing into streams.
+- You can help by taking simple steps by placing straw wattles, hay bales, and mulch around burned areas to reduce the chances of ashes and other material from washing into streams.

 - Remember that everything that is outside drains to creeks and streams.
 Don’t use leaf blowers or hoses to remove ash and debris.